Revelation – More Medieval Madness

 Hugh and Fala had both seen me recoil and came forward, swords ready.
 I waved my hand; there was something odd about this situation.
 Why wasn’t the creature rising?
 Growling?
 Attacking?
 I took another step toward it, still with my sword prepared, but all the mortecarni did was raise a bloodied arm at me in a feeble attempt at a strike.
 It then returned to its original position, staring forward, kneeling, hands folded back into the sleeves.

-A thought came to me, like a flash of lightening.
+A thought came to me, like a flash of lightning.
 No, it couldn’t be.

 Was it praying?